DaniFdezAlvarez/wMERA/README.md

   *	Module factory: code to build some specific complex objects.
   *	Module utils.
 Different utility methods.
   *	Module word_utild: different utility methods focused in strings.
+* Package apps: scripts that use somehow wmera code: research experiments, graph generation, comparison of tehcniques…
+* Package test: testing code for wmera.
+Most of these test are integration test, and they expect to be executed in a machine running an instance of MongoDB accessible at localhost:27017.